Trump loses another Russia probe lawyer

 Mr Mueller's team remains tight-lipped, but the evolving strategies of the president's side are playing out nearly in full view - and they may be inclined to turn this dance into a rumble.

+On Tuesday, it emerged that Mr Mueller has suggested he could compel Mr Trump to testify.

-Mr Mueller suggested the threat of a subpoena, a court order forcing a witness to appear to give testimony, during talks with Mr Trump's lawyers in March.
+The special counsel raised the possibility of issuing a court order during talks with the president's lawyers in March.

-The president's lawyers had insisted during the meeting that the president was under no obligation to face questions by federal investigators in relation to the Russia inquiry, US media report.

-However, Mr Mueller's team reportedly responded by suggesting they would issue a subpoena if Mr Trump declined.

-They agreed to provide the president's lawyers with more specific information about the questions they wished to ask Mr Trump.

-The list of possible questions has since been published in the New York Times.
+A list of possible questions has been published in the New York Times.

-It apparently covers the president's motivations in dismissing former FBI director James Comey last May and his campaign's contacts with Russia.
+It covers the president's motivations in dismissing former FBI director James Comey last May and his campaign's contacts with Russia.

-Mr Trump repeated his claim that the Russia inquiry is a "witch hunt" on Wednesday.

 The US president himself has said he is willing to speak to Mr Mueller, but US media report his enthusiasm has cooled after the offices of his personal attorney were raided.

-The network cites sources close to Mr Trump as saying they are yet to make a recommendation about whether he agrees to an interview with Mr Mueller.
-Some advisers reportedly believe Mr Mueller would not go so far as to issue a subpoena.

-If one was issued, Mr Trump's lawyers could fight it in court, or he could refuse to answer questions by pleading the Fifth Amendment, a constitutional protection against potential self-incrimination.
+If a subpoena were issued, Mr Trump's lawyers could fight it in court, or he could refuse to answer questions by pleading the Fifth Amendment, a constitutional protection against potential self-incrimination.